ONLYOFFICE/Docker-DocumentServer/README.md

 For manage sensitive data like database password/username you can use Docker secrets.
 If you want use secrets, you must start the Document Server like service with docker compose or docker swarm.
 According to [official docker documentation](https://docs.docker.com/engine/swarm/secrets/) secrets did not avalivable to standalone containers.
 To start using the secrets you need to go through a few simple steps:

 **STEP 1**:
-At first you need to iniciate docker swarm with command
+At first you need to iniciate docker swarm with command:

 ```bash
 sudo docker swarm init